Scramble on for new fuel routes after Colonial Pipeline hack

 “What you’re feeling is not a lack of supply or a supply issue.
 What we have is a transportation issue,” said Jeanette McGee, spokeswoman for the AAA auto club.
 “There is ample supply to fuel the United States for the summer, but what we’re having an issue with is getting it to those gas stations because the pipeline is down.”

+Jamar Gatison, 36, was filling up his tank in Norfolk, Virginia, Wednesday before a doctor’s appointment.

+“I’m about to run out of gas, so I have no choice,” the construction worker said while waiting in line at a 7-Eleven.
+“I’m also an Uber Eats driver.
+I also need gas for that,” Gatison said, adding that he probably won’t deliver food Wednesday night because he doesn’t want to wait in line again while the shortage continues.

-In North Carolina, 28% of gas stations were out of fuel, according to Gasbuddy.com, a technology firm that tracks real-time fuel prices across the country.
-In Raleigh-Durham it was worse, with 72% of gas stations out of fuel.
+In North Carolina, 65% of gas stations were out of fuel, according to Gasbuddy.com, a technology firm that tracks real-time fuel prices across the country.
+Just outside Raleigh, two people were charged with assault after fighting and spitting in each other’s faces while arguing over their spots in line Tuesday at a Marathon gas station, authorities said.

 North Carolina Democratic Gov. Roy Cooper urged people Wednesday to only buy gas if their tank is low, and to report any instances of price gouging.